QDAN-ID/QDNA-ID/README.md

 > A quantum provenance dashboard that links physical device behavior
 > to cryptographically verifiable, signed fingerprints.
 > **A complete trust chain connecting physical quantum behavior to digital verification.**
-> **The code included here is a simplified V0 example only and does not represent the work exactly the same.**

 ---

 ## Citation

 If you use QDNA-ID in your research, please cite:
+**The code shown here is a simplified V0 example only and does not represent the exact workings.
+The dataset shown is the same data used for the Proof-of-Concept tests.**
 **QDNA-ID: Quantum Device Native Authentication**, http://arxiv.org/abs/2511.17692.

 ----